yegeniy/yegeniy.github.io/java_snippets.md

 Its specification is at [JLS 7.4.1](http://docs.oracle.com/javase/specs/jls/se7/html/jls-7.html#jls-7.4.1).

-You can see an exaample of this in JAXB, which takes advantage of package-level annotations in declaring the default namespace to use in a package.
+You can see an example of this in JAXB, which takes advantage of package-level annotations in declaring the default namespace to use in a package.
 Actually, it seems to be mandatory to declare a default namespace in `package-info.java` if namespaces used as "markers", but are not backed by an XML schema.
 (Take that